SolidInvoice/SolidInvoice/README.md

 SolidInvoice requires minimum PHP 7.1.0.

-*Note:* The latest version of PHP is always recommended
+*Note:* The latest version of PHP is always recommended.

 ## Installation